Sample with multiple chains in parallel#

 • jax.vmap is used to SIMD vectorize JAX code.
 It is important to remember that vectorization happens at the instruction level, each CPU or GPU instruction will the process the information from your different chains, one intructions at a time.
 This can have some unexpected consequences;

-For detailed walkthrough both primitives we invite your to read JAX’s tutorials on Automatic Vectorization and Parallel Evaluation.
+For detailed walkthroughs of both primitives we invite you to read JAX’s tutorials on Automatic Vectorization and Distributed arrays and automatic parallelism.

 NUTS in parallel#